mathnogueira/CTest/README.md

 #CTest :: Unit Testing for C
 ### v1.0.1

 CTest is a tool to automatize unit tests in applications that are built in C. It is easy to setup and to use.
-See some examples bellow.
+All the steps to install and use are described bellow.

 ## Installation
 To start using CTest, you must clone it from this repository and compile it.